danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 I had Claude audit the file and help whittle it down.
 First pass: some of those `@` references turned out to be redundant, already covered by Rails-specific skills we had set up in the project.
 For the rest, the fix was to reword them from always-load references into conditional ones, something like *"When asked about subscriptions, read `path/to/subscriptions-doc.md`."* Claude only pulls that file in when it's actually relevant to the question being asked.

-To make sure I wasn't losing fidelity in the process, Claude also generated a set of sample prompts I could run against the trimmed-down file to confirm it could still find the same details it could before.
+To make sure I wasn't losing fidelity in the process, I asked Claude to generate sample prompts to run after the file was trimmed-down, to confirm it could still find the same details as before.

 TODO: before/after numbers on total input tokens saved by this CLAUDE.md cleanup

-This one is worth taking seriously if you're on a team.
+This one is worth doing if you're on a team.
 It's not just your own savings, it multiplies by every team member, on every conversation, for as long as that file stays bloated.

 ### Clear often